chiragjain94/webpack-sass-boilerplate/README.md

 $ npm run watch
 ```

-You will see the index page with a beautiful image from Kerala in India.
+You will see the index page with a beautiful image of Kerala in India.
 Happy Coding & Cheers !